natreed/2PSports/README.md

 # 2PSports

+### A Node.js Web app

-Overview:
+## Overview:

 This web app is currently a platform for people seeking opponents for tennis, ping pong or squash.
 Users sign in, choose a sport and pick their choice of locations by dragging a marker around the map and placing pins.
 Pins of potential opponents for their sport of choice are made visible.
 The user can then click on a pin to get more information about their prospective opponent.
 This includes, name, gender, experience level, available times and a contact email.
 After a choice is made they may contact the  other person by email or wait for someone to contact them.

 The UI was created from a Dreamweaver enterprise template recommended by a friend.
-I tried using another third party Bootstrap template but found it hard to modify due to issues with compatibility of UI components.
-Finally I gave up.
-A web designer friend gave me a clean framework to get started.
-I had spent a few days trying to be creative with a layout design.
-The enterprise template was designed with bootstrap 4 and the layout was very approachable.
+The enterprise template was designed with bootstrap 4 and the layout is very approachable to a novice.

-Front End:
+## Front End:
 When a user signs in, a session is created and the sign in div is collapsed leaving the map and the sport icons that can be selected.
 A welcome message to the user appears in the header and the sign out button is activated.
 When the sign out button is clicked.
 The page refreshes completely and all state is lost.
 If the user has selected a sport, they may place up to three pins on the map at locations where they would like to play.

 Customer pins appear as flags to distinguish them from other pins.
 They are set to appear on top of other pins in the same location.
 Customer pins can be moved deleted and resubmitted.
 There is still work to be done on limiting the number of pins that can be placed for the same sport.
 I want to make it three per sport for all sessions.
 But I ran out of time.